EUSES-LAB-1/FunCodePlayground/README.md

 - Remove code smells from the code.
 Your goal is to find out:
   - What code smells are and where it occured in the code.
   - Once identified, now fix the code such that it no longer has code smells.
 [You may augment the `main()` method]
+  - Remember you should still pass the same number of test cases that you did at the end of task 1.

 You will have **10 minutes** to solve this task.
 Once done, let the experimenter know before proceeding to the next task.